tomjoht/documentation-theme-jekyll/index.md

 ---
 title: Getting started
 tags: [getting_started]
-keywords: start, introduction, begin, install, build, hello world,
-last_updated: March 20, 2016
-summary: "To get started with this theme, first make sure you have all the prerequisites in place; then build the theme following the sample build commands."
-series: "Getting Started"
 sidebar: mydoc_sidebar
-permalink: /mydoc_getting_started/
 ---

 ## Getting up and running

 To get up and running with this theme, make sure you can build a vanilla jekyll site first.
 See the [Jekyll docs](http://jekyllrb.com/).

 If you're in Windows, you might want to [install Jekyll using Chocolately](https://www.google.com/search?q=install+jekyll+using+chocolately).